MG-source-1/backtester/README.md

 **Current top GARP scores:** ADBE (0.874 — PEG 0.53, ROE 63%), NVDA (0.706 — PEG 0.65, ROE 114%), NFLX (0.707), CRM (0.665), META (0.656).
 TSLA (0.128) and INTC (0.297) are correctly screened out by the fundamentals.

 > **Note:** The backtest uses point-in-time fundamental scores — quarterly filing data with a 60-day lag, so each rebalance only sees what was publicly available at that date.
 A live snapshot is also fetched at runtime for the display table.
-Requires `yfinance` in addition to the base dependencies. yfinance typically provides ~4–5 years of quarterly history, so point-in-time scores apply from roughly 2020 onwards; earlier periods receive neutral scores and are driven purely by momentum.
+Requires `yfinance` in addition to the base dependencies.
+In practice, yfinance only retains ~7 quarters of history, which does not cover the 2020–2024 backtest window — so the backtest runs as pure price momentum throughout, with GARP fundamental scoring applying only to live forward use.

 ---